BruceJinProactive/pal-mono/README.md

 Follow the next steps to run the pal-mono service on your local computer.

-1. Make sure Python v3.11, Pip3 and Docker are installed on your Mac.
+1. Make sure Python v3.11, Pip3, and Docker are installed on your Mac.
-2. Checkout the repo and navigate to the root folder.
+2. Check out the repo and navigate to the root folder.
-3. Create a python virtual environment
+3. Create a Python virtual environment.

 ```bash
 python3 -m venv ~/.venvs/aienv
 source ~/.venvs/aienv/bin/activate
 ```

-4. [One-time] Install dependencies
+4. [One-time] Install dependencies.

 ```bash
 pip3 install docker